 You can offer things like:

 - Content upgrades

 - Live Q&A sessions

-- Ability to participate in polls to decide the next guest is, ask questions and so on.
+- Ability to participate in polls to decide who the next guest is, ask questions, and so on.

-Asking for your audience support is an effective way to generate some money, but don’t expect all of your listeners to support you.
+Asking for your audience’s support is an effective way to generate some money, but don’t expect all of your listeners to support you.